beltife/To-Do-App/README.md

-# TO-DO app

-Simple to-do app with HTML/CSS/JS.
+- # To-Do List Application

+A simple to-do list web app built with HTML, CSS, and JavaScript and connected to a MockAPI backend.

+## Features

+- Add tasks
+- Edit tasks
+- Delete tasks
+- Mark complete/incomplete
+- Shows overdue tasks

-How to run
+## How to Run

-- Open `index.html` in a browser.
+Just open `index.html` in your browser.

-Notes

-- Add more instructions here if you add build steps or dependencies.